-All papers in Journal of Brachial Plexus and Peripheral Nerve Injury are published open access and are available online immediately upon publication without registration.
+All papers in WFNS Journal are published open access and are available online immediately upon publication without registration.
 Thieme publishes the papers under the terms of the Creative Commons Attribution (CC BY) 4.0 license, which permits any user to read, download, copy, distribute, and use the content for any lawful purpose.